DIPlib/diplib/src/documentation/main.md

 them hugely popular.
 Why do we keep investing time in developing and improving DIPlib?
 The short answer is that we believe DIPlib offers functionality that is not available elsewhere.
-This functionality is intricately related to our philosophy.
+This functionality is intricately related to our philosophy:

 1. The library user should not have to worry about image data types (i.e. pixel representation) unless he/she wants to.